Stalking / Intimidation with intent to cause fear of physical or mental harm.

 Section 32 - Common Assault, Stalk Intimidate - Gosford Local Court

-Our client was a 42 year old male, the father of a young child who was embroiled in a family law dispute.
+Our client was a 42-year-old male, the father of a young child embroiled in a family law dispute.
 He had been retired from the Police Force with PSTD after a distinguished career of service to the community.
 He was charged with common assault and stalk intimidate after a misunderstanding during an arranged parenting handover.

 No conviction CRO | Stalk/Intimidate; Destroy or Damage Property | Gosford Local Court

 Our client is a 30-year-old male who lives on the Central Coast.
 He is employed as a sports instructor for children with disabilities.
 Our client’s partner ended their relationship abruptly.
-While attempting to collect his personal property in a carpark an altercation took place and our client was charged with destroying/damaging property and stalking/intimidation with intent to cause fear of physical/mental harm.
+While attempting to collect his personal property in a carpark, an altercation took place.
+Our client was charged with destroying/damaging property and stalking/intimidation with intent to cause fear of physical/mental harm.
 These offences carry a maximum penalty of 5 years imprisonment.